 - BankID on Mobile will prompt the end user to check a transaction reference on their phone, as well as entering a PIN-code

-We are also currently working on a third IDP-option: a BankID App (BAPP).
-This is in a rollout phase now and will become more available during Q2 and Q3 2020.
+We are currently working on a third IDP-option: BankID Biometry.
+This is in a rollout phase now and will become more available towards H2 2022.

 For more information, please refer to our website.